enasequence/read_docs/submit/fileprep/upload.rst

    linux and Mac users.
 2. Use ``binary mode`` for file transfers.
 3. Use ``webin2.ebi.ac.uk`` as the target host.
-4. Login with your Webin username and password.
+4. Login with your Webin username and password, capitalising the 'W' in your username.
 5. Upload files to your private Webin upload area.